Skip to content

 Community Impact Grants

-Community Impact Grants provide funding to organizations that align with the Foundation’s three focus areas: increasing food access, encouraging healthy living, and nurturing Campbell’s neighborhoods.
-Employees from each of our locations nominate local nonprofits in their community to apply for grants.
+Community Impact Grants provide funding to organizations that align with the Foundation’s three focus areas: increasing food access, encouraging healthy living, and nurturing our neighborhoods.
+Each year during our annual grant cycle, employees from each of our locations support the process by nominating local nonprofits in their community to apply.

 Our communities